agiletkiewicz/book-club-sinatra-app/README.md

 ## Code of Conduct

-Everyone interacting in the Sinatra Mileage Tracker's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/mbade1/mileage_tracker/CODE_OF_CONDUCT.md).
+Everyone interacting in the Sinatra Book Club App's codebases, issue trackers, chat rooms and mailing lists is expected to follow the code of conduct.

 ## License